SomyaJain0308/Admiq/README.md

 Rough order, subject to change:

-1. ~~Student profile enrichment~~ ✅
-2. ~~Lead scoring~~ ✅
-3. Broadcast messages — deadline reminders, "counseling round starts tomorrow" pushed to everyone who's messaged
+1. Broadcast messages — deadline reminders, "counseling round starts tomorrow" pushed to everyone who's messaged
-4. Re-engagement nudges for leads that went cold — auto follow-up after X days of silence
+2. Re-engagement nudges for leads that went cold — auto follow-up after X days of silence
-5. Observability — Grafana dashboards on top of the existing Prometheus metrics
+3. Observability — Grafana dashboards on top of the existing Prometheus metrics
-6. Auth — JWT settings already exist in config but nothing's wired up yet; staff/admin endpoints are currently open
+4. Auth — JWT settings already exist in config but nothing's wired up yet; staff/admin endpoints are currently open
-7. Frontend — staff dashboard for viewing leads, scores, and the low-confidence review queue
+5. Frontend — staff dashboard for viewing leads, scores, and the low-confidence review queue
+6. Payments - Razorpay

 ## Known rough edges

 Being upfront about this since it's still an active build, not a finished product:

 - No auth on staff-facing endpoints yet (see Roadmap #6)
 - No formal migration tool — `schema.sql` is the source of truth, but existing databases need manual `ALTER TABLE`s when it changes
 - CORS is wide open (`allow_origins=["*"]`) — fine for local dev, not for prod